FIBERGLASS CAR REPAIR

-Ideally, a repair is made by using woven cloth and then using matt mold to cover the repair area.
+Ideally, a fiberglass car repair is made by using woven cloth and then using matt mold to cover the repair area.
 Bodywork always requires that the repair be blended into the surrounding area.

 A deep depression must to be sanded wherever the woven cloth is to be used.
 Because of this, automotive body workers use matt mold for much fiberglass repair work.
 They get the strength they need by using an adequate thickness.

 Resins are the stuff that you put on the glass cloth to make it hard.
 Resins come in different types of epoxy and polyester-based products.